mpope9/exor_filter/README.md

 * To specify the hashing algorithm to use, use the `xor8:new/2` function.
 * The filter initialization functions return values contain the context of hashing, so there is no need to specify it in the `xor8:contain/2` function.
     * **Do not pre-hash the value** being passed to `xor8:contain/2` or `/3`.  **Pass the raw value!**
-    *  (Unless you're using pre-hashed data.
+    *  (Unless you've explicitly set that you're using pre-hashed data.
 See below).
 * The default hashing mechanisms remove duplicate keys.
-Pre-hashed data will need to be checked by the user.
-An error will be returned if duplicate keys are detected.
+Pre-hashed data should be checked by the user.
+The libary will return an error on initialization if dupes are detected.
 ### Example
 ```erlang
 Filter = xor8:new([1, 2, 3], none),